-Free Xpresspost Shipping within Canada on orders of $150.00 or more with the code FREESHIP
+Free Shipping within Canada on orders of $200.00 or more applied at checkout

 This necklace is made from an old "Spanish", or "Cork Gill Net Float", used by fishermen on the BC Coast.
 These ones are specifically from Sointula, B.C.
 Research says it's likely they came from around Portugal about 75 years ago and were made from real cork trees.
 I love em' for some weird reason, but I'm not alone in that, so I'm always trying to think of what I can do with them.
 I've been using them in my driftwood hangings for awhile, but wanted to expand.